ctn-waterloo/website/ctn_waterloo/content/index.md

 teaser_image: http://compneuro.uwaterloo.ca/files/htbab.jpg
 video: Y11sTKgC0Ys

-_We are currently looking for a [postdoc](/blog/postdoc-position-in-large-scale-brain-modeling.html) to join the lab_

 Welcome to the Computational Neuroscience Research Group (CNRG) site.
 We are one of the labs in the Waterloo [Centre for Theoretical Neuroscience](http://ctn.uwaterloo.ca/).